Clinical Research Institute HUCH

 The Institute administers grants for research involving HUS patients, facilities and/or resources.
 The researcher decides on the use of the grant within the terms and conditions specified in the grant decision.

 Our mission at the Institute is to provide an effective, high-quality setting for clinical research and testing.

 Clinical Research Institute HUCH has been wholly owned by HUS since the fall of 2017.

 The company’s Board of Directors includes Anne Pitkäranta, Director of Research, HUS (Chair), Petri Bono, Chief Medical Officer, HUCH, Risto Renkonen, Dean, University of Helsinki, Karin von Konow, Administrative Lawyer, HUCH, and Professor Kimmo Porkka, Head Physician.

 The company’s CEO is Juha Aarvala.
 The Institute’s Executive Group consists of Juha Aarvala, CEO, Satu Nikander, Study Management Coordinator, Raimo Skottman, Head of Research Services, and Ilkka Talvio, Financial Manager.

 The majority of the company’s revenue comes from research agreements for clinical drug studies.
-The company had revenue of about EUR 8 million in 2017 and its revenue and other income saw year-on-year growth of 7%.
+The company had revenue of about EUR 8 million in 2018 and its revenue and other income here about the same as in the previous year.